Enneagram strengths and weaknesses

 Type 7 - The Enthusiast

-Drainers: Routine or repetitive tasks, feeling stuck or restricted, negative emotions or experiences, being forced to confront problems or challenges.
-For example engaging in routine or boring activities, facing negative emotions or experiences, feeling trapped or restricted.
+Drainers: Routine or repetitive tasks feeling stuck or restricted, negative emotions or experiences, being forced to confront problems or challenges, for example, engaging in routine or boring activities, facing negative emotions or experiences, feeling trapped or restricted.

 Example career situation: A Type 7 may excel in a career that allows them to explore new ideas and experiences, such as travel or entrepreneurship.
 However, their tendency towards distraction and lack of focus can cause them to neglect important tasks and responsibilities, leading to a lack of success and achievement.